-Children are required to be excluded from the program for lose bowels or diarrhea which occur 3 or more times in a 24 hours period of time.
+Children are required to be excluded from the program for loose bowels or diarrhea which occur 3 or more times in a 24 hour period of time.
 Children may return to the program 24 hours after their last bowel movement.